-Here you can see a great video with an full explanation on how a 3D accelerometer works.
+Here, you can see a great video with a full explanation of how a 3D accelerometer works.

 Advantages of Six-Axis Gyro Stabilization

-A six-axis gyro can measure the amount of static acceleration due to gravity and also the amount of dynamic acceleration.
-With these two measurements we can determine how much a drone is tilted as well as figure out which direction it’s moving in, respectively.
+A six-axis gyro can measure the amount of static and dynamic acceleration due to gravity.
+With these two measurements, we can determine how much a drone is tilted and which direction it moves in, respectively.

 Since these drones are so stable, they’re perfect for beginners who want to learn to fly and get into drones.
 If you make any mistakes while piloting the drone with a 3-axis gyro then there will be if you are using a drone with a 6-axis gyro stabilization system.

 Although 3-axis gyroscope stabilization can be helpful for some advanced maneuvers, a 6-axis gyro is buildup for advanced pilots.
 Beginners and pros alike will find this technology to their liking as the 6-axis stabilizing allows them to push drones further than ever before, allowing a better 3D imagery in an instant.

 Here, you can find a great video showing how a quadcopter uses the gyroscope, 3-axis accelerometer, and a camera to stabilize itself in the air while flying.